NBA Rumors: Zach LaVine & Lauri Markkanen Could Be Headed To Pelicans For Package Centered On Lonzo Ball

 Though it wouldn't make them an instant title contender, pairing Ingram and Williamson with LaVine and Markkanen could turn the Pelicans from a rebuilding team into a legitimate playoff contender in the Western Conference.
 If they grow together and build good chemistry, the Pelicans could form a fearsome foursome in New Orleans.

-If the deal would push through, it wouldn’t only be beneficial for the Pelicans, but also for the Bulls.
-By sending LaVine and Markkanen to New Orleans, they would be receiving enough assets that they need to jumpstart another rebuild.
-Bledsoe may only be included in the deal for salary-matching purposes, but he could also serve as a great mentor to the Bulls’ young guards such as Coby White, Devon Dotson, and Adam Mokoka.
+If the deal is pushed through, it wouldn't only be beneficial for the Pelicans, but also for the Bulls.
+By sending LaVine and Markkanen to New Orleans, they would receive enough assets that they need to jumpstart another rebuild.
+Bledsoe may only be included in the deal for salary-matching purposes, but he could also serve as a great mentor to the Bulls' young guards such as Coby White, Devon Dotson, and Adam Mokoka.